nathanenglehart/nathanenglehart.github.io/index.md

 My name is Nathan Englehart (he/him/his).
 I am from Toledo, Ohio and recently graduated from <a style="color: #f56a6a !important" href="https://www.oberlin.edu/">Oberlin College</a> in May 2023 where I completed a Bachelor of Arts degree with three majors in mathematics, history, and East Asian studies.
 <br>
 <br>
-Currently I am working at the <a style="color: #f56a6a !important" href="https://oakleaf.com/">Oakleaf group</a> (remote) in the data analytics and modeling department where I am involved with several projects.
+Currently I am working remotely from Santa Barbara, CA at the <a style="color: #f56a6a !important" href="https://oakleaf.com/">Oakleaf group</a> in the data analytics and modeling department where I am involved with several projects.
 <br>
 <br>
 I am concurrently co-authoring a conference paper which uses the Alloy specification language to build a model of Michigan statutory expungement law.
 Such statutory laws are notoriously complex and we argue that models such as ours may alleviate inherent confusion and reveal "black swan" scenarios.
+A draft of the paper is available on request.

 <h3 class="small_title">Contact Me</h3>